informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 of the blockchain and the corresponding application state.

 In practice it is sufficient to catch-up only close to the current
-height: The Tendermint consensus reactor implements a similar functionality and can synchronize a node that is approximately 100 blocks away from the current height of the blockchain.
+height: The Tendermint consensus reactor implements its own catch-up functionality and can synchronize a node that is close to the current height, perhaps within 10 blocks away from the current height of the blockchain.
 Fastsync should bring a node within this range.

 ### Blockchain